telerik/fiddler-everywhere-docs/installation-and-setup/login-and-update.md

 ## Updating Fiddler Everywhere

-Fiddler Everywhere support predefined OS proxy settings for direct Internet access.
-If your system accesses the Internet through a predefined proxy, ensure you have installed the latest version of Fiddler Everywhere.
+The Fiddler team supports officially only the latest version of the Fiddler Everywhere application.

 To update Fiddler Everywhere to its latest version: